shreyabhakta/CS4389-Project/README.txt

 Install flask :
 python -m pip install flask

+Install Flask-SQL extension to access MySQL database pip install flask-mysql

+Please update the username and password in config.py with your SQL accout (line 29 and 30)

+Run the create_table.sql

 How to run: python '.\Login Page\app.py'

-follow the link obtained on the Terminal preferably on Internet Explorer (Having some issues with Chrome will fix it)
+follow the link obtained on the Terminal (Google chrome should work fine)

 ******* LOGIN PAGE ************